fhiso/tsc-governance/strategy.md

 In producing this standard vocabulary, we will need to seek out examples of citations in different styles and languages.
-Most of all, we need citations to wide range of sources types: not just the usual censuses and parish registers, but also books, journals and manuscripts, paintings and photographs, monuments, statues and stained-glass windows, websites and television programmes.
+Most of all, we need citations to a wide range of sources types: not just the usual censuses and parish registers, but also books, journals and manuscripts, paintings and photographs, monuments, statues and stained-glass windows, websites and television programmes.
 How are they cited?
 And what